 Groundwater is any water that collects beneath the surface of earth’s soil.
 Natural condensation, river runoff, and a lot of other kinds of water seeps into soil pores and fractures in rocky surfaces.
 A lot of this water eventually naturally recharges and rises back to the surface in springs, wetlands, or valleys.
 California also uses wells to extract groundwater from deep underground.
 Both residential, private-use wells and large-scale industrial extraction wells use the same principle of groundwater extraction and pull from the same source.

 There are 515 alluvial groundwater basins and sub-basins in California.
 Measured together, these basins make up 40% of the surface area of the state!
 Groundwater pulled from the basin sources beneath the state accounts for over 35% of Southern California’s drinking water.
-Groundwater is particularly important during California droughts, like the one we’re still recovering from.
-The groundwater supplies may account for as much as 46% of the state’s supply during droughts.
+Groundwater is particularly important during California droughts.
+The groundwater supplies may account for as much as 60% of the state’s supply during droughts.
 Specific groundwater sources are managed by local jurisdictions.
 The California Department of Water Resources maintains groundwater rules and restrictions.
 The state estimates that there are one to two million wells in California.

-Knowing where your water comes from gives you a totally different perspective on it.
-Knowing how far it travelled to get to you, it seems like a huge shame to waste it!
+Knowing where your water comes from might give you a different perspective on it.
+Knowing how far it traveled to get to you, it seems like a huge shame to waste it!
 If you’re having water troubles, leaks, or any other home repair issues, give Mike Diamond a call today.
 We’ll get the water flowing again.